Omarijata/kuwana-metaplex-ctms/README.md

 - **Metaplex CORE RWA-NFTs** for franchise ownership
 - [cite_start]**New DeFi Primitive:** Immutably automated 50/40/10 revenue distribution to NFT holders and the DAO Treasury [cite: 585-587].
 - **Open-source smart contract templates** for any business to tokenize
-- **Unrivaled Access:** Strategic alignment to tokenize the revenue streams of the region that produces over 60% of the world's cocoa output.
+- **Unrivaled Access:** Strategic alignment with COCOBOD-authorized processors to tokenize the revenue streams of the region that produces over 60% of the world's cocoa output.

 ## 🏗️ Architecture & Scope